-Most of the research in molecular biology in Japan is focused on human medical and pharmaceutical purposes.
-Like with plants, the limited food and agricultural biotechnology research is mostly done by universities and public research institutions, with limited involvement by the private sector.
+Most of the research in molecular biology in Japan has been focused on human medical and pharmaceutical purposes.
+Like with plants, universities and public research institutions conduct much of the limited food and agricultural biotechnology research with limited involvement by the private sector.
 However, with the emergence of genome editing technology there seems to be a greater level of interest from Japan's private sector.
+Japanese media regularly covers the ongoing genome editing based research into increasing skeletal muscle in sea breams, faster growing pufferfish, and the development of aquaculture tuna with reduced aggressiveness.

-A team of researchers, representing multiple Japanese universities, have developed a genome edited sea bream and puffer fish that are expected to undergo Japan's new genome edited product notification process.
-The research team founded a startup company called Regional Fish, in 2019 with financial support from the private sector, which aims to revive the Japanese aquaculture industry and address a shortage of protein sources through the commercialization of genome edited aquaculture products.
+The research team behind the sea bream founded a startup company called Regional Fish, in 2019 with financial support from the private sector, which aims to revive the Japanese aquaculture industry and address a shortage of protein sources through the commercialization of genome edited aquaculture products.
 For more information on the new genome edited products, see their publication.

 Japan's National Institute of Agrobiological Sciences (NIAS) continues to develop GE silkworm varieties for the value-added silk production, however, its commercial application appears to remain limited.
-As of September 2020, Japan has approved 10 GE silk worms.
+As of August 2021, Japan has approved 10 GE silkworms.